alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/09/what-is-currying.md

 - functional programming
 ---

 Currying is a strategy for sharing logic in programming.
-With it, derived functions pre-fill arguments of a parent function and inherit the remaining parameters.
+With it, derived functions pre-fill arguments of a parent function and inherit the declaration of remaining parameters.

 JavaScript example: